apache/nutch/src/plugin/lib-selenium/howto_upgrade_selenium.md

    ```
    Note that all dependent libraries are exported for a "library" plugin `lib-selenium`.

    N.B.
 The above Regex + Sed commands may not work if you are using MacOSX's Sed.
-In this instance you can instal GNU Sed as follows
+In this instance you can install GNU Sed as follows

    `$ brew install gnu-sed --with-default-names`

    You can then restart your terminal and the Regex + Sed command should work just fine!

 3. In the `src/plugin/lib-selenium/plugin.xml` replace all lines between
-      `<runtime>`
+      `<!--  Begin dependencies -->`
    and
-      `</runtime>`
+      `<!-- End of dependencies -->`
    with the output of the command above.

 4. Remove the locally "installed" dependencies in `src/plugin/lib-selenium/lib/`: